Nanomaterials | ANSES – National Agency for Food, Environmental and Occupational Health Safety

 The specific physico-chemical characteristics of nanomaterials (size, morphology, soluble nature, etc.) are used in many manufactured products.
 For example, in thefeednanomaterials can be voluntarily added asfood additives to improve the appearance of a product, its palatability (modify the structure, color, texture) or the bioavailability of certain nutrients (by promoting the absorption by the body of certain nutrients).
 In the medical domainnanomaterials are used with a view to optimizing the analytical performance of diagnostics or even to improve the effectiveness of certain therapeutic treatments.

-However, the use of nanomaterials raises many questions about health risks that they can entail, both for the human health only for theenvironmentespecially since the construction of the regulatory framework for their use is not yet complete.
+However, the use of nanomaterials raises many questions regarding health risks that they can entail, both for the human health only for theenvironmentespecially since the construction of the regulatory framework for their use is not yet complete.

 Nanomaterials: assessing the risks to best protect humans and the environment